Copyright 2010 - 2016 by Mario Vaden

 Continue reading below the image ...

 Also, Tall Trees Grove is not in Jedediah Smith Redwoods for those who may have read something along those lines.
-That grove is farther in Redwood National Park, requires a permit and gate lock combination and would be difficult access for gear.
-The best known grove in Jedediah Smith is Stout Grove but thats not the place either.
+That grove is farther in Redwood National Park, requires a permit and gate lock combination, and would have been very difficult access for gear.
+The best known grove in Jedediah Smith is Stout Grove but that.s not the place either.

 California State State Parks Facebook page had wrong locations as late as winter 2013 - 2014 using old data remaining in files.
 Incorrect information has been propagating online for years now.

 Del Norte county California provided the land of Endor backdrop where rebels and Ewoks fought the evil Empire in Star Wars Return of the Jedi.
 Lucasfilm shot scenes for moon of Endor near Smith River on Miller-Rellim Redwood Company land April to May, 1982.